victordibia/handtrack.js/README.md

 The library also provides some useful functions (e.g `getFPS` to get FPS, `renderPredictions` to draw bounding boxes on a canvas element), and customizable model parameters.

+> Tests on a Macbook Pro 2.2 GHz Intel Core i7, achieve 21 FPS.

+## How does this work?

+- Trained using egohands dataset.
+You will notice the  model works better in egohands view.
+- It only predicts the hand but does not predict if open or closed.

 ## Usage

 ### via Script Tag